-Impeachment trial to begins with rules fight, long days
+Trump impeachment trial to begin with rules fight, long days

 Sen. Bernie Sanders, the Vermont independent, told supporters in Des Moines they’re going to have to “carry the ball” for him while he takes his seat in Washington.
 The Iowa caucuses are in less than two weeks.

-At the White House, with the president embarked on a trip to the global leaders conference in Davos, Switzerland, officials welcomed the Republican trial proposal.

-“We are gratified that the draft resolution protects the President’s rights to a fair trial, and look forward to presenting a vigorous defense on the facts and the process as quickly as possible, and seeking an acquittal as swiftly as possible,” said White House legislative affairs director Eric Ueland.
+Trump, meanwhile, is at a global conference itn Davos, Switzerland.
+His White House said McConnell’s proposed rules protect Trump’s rights to a fair trial.
+White House legislative affairs director Eric Ueland said the White House looks forward “to presenting a vigorous defense on the facts and the process as quickly as possible, and seeking an acquittal as swiftly as possible.”

 House Speaker Nancy Pelosi will also be away for the proceedings, leading a bipartisan congressional delegation to Poland and Israel to commemorate the 75 years since the liberation of Auschwitz at the end of World War II.

-House Democrats impeached the president last month on two charges: abuse of power by withholding U.S. military aid to Ukraine as he pressed the country to investigate Democratic rival Joe Biden, and obstruction of Congress by refusing to cooperate with their investigation.
+House Democrats impeached the Republican president last month on two charges: abuse of power by withholding U.S. military aid to Ukraine as he pressed the country to investigate Democratic rival Joe Biden, and obstruction of Congress by refusing to cooperate with their investigation.

 The Constitution gives the House the sole power to impeach a president and the Senate the final verdict by convening as the impeachment court for a trial.